djalilhebal/blog-neo/docs/introducing-super-scoreboard/index.md

 Target audience: Tech-savvy, but may not be familiar with League.
 Purpose: Inform.
 Status: Draft

-Post intro:
-That's one small step for me, one giant leap for my journey in learning animation and beyond.
 -->
 # Introducing Super Scoreboard: Tracking cooldowns without even thinking